blippar/webar-sdk-example/README.md

 ## Known Issues

-  1. Hosting it  on a subfolder path like `https://example.com/surface/` is not supported in this Alpha release.
+  1. Hosting it  on a subfolder path like `https://example.com/surface/` is not curently supported in this version of Alpha release.
-  2. When looking around the 3D object, the object rotates incorrectly.
+  2. When looking around the 3D object, the object rotation may be slighltly inaccurate sometimes.
-  3. Sometimes the object moves along with the phone.
-  4. Slowness on iOS Safari browser.
+  3. There is a little slowness seen on latest iOS Safari browser version, this is being looked at.